rabarbra/logs_loader/README.md

 # Python logger module
-This module is able to put log messages into stdout, save them in a database, receive logs from a third-party site, sort them and save them to the database.
+This module allows you to put log messages into stdout, save your owd log messages to the database, receive logs from a third-party site, sort them by key and save them to the database.

 ### Installation
 ```bash